technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 ## Expected outputs
-You'll create a Jupyter Notebook in your Codespace or local environment (using the venv you set up from the README).
+You'll create a Jupyter Notebook in your Codespace (or local environment, if you prefer) using a venv.
 You'll verify the environment so you're ready to progress with the rest of the workshop.
 By the end, you'll have:
 - setup your environment for the rest of the workshop;
 - one Markdown cell in a Jupyter notebook;
 - two Code cells in a Jupyter notebook that you've successfully run.